 See here how to manage robots in modern folders.

-User management in Cloud Platform is done from Cloud Portal.
+User management in Automation Cloud is done from Cloud Portal.
 You cannot add users to an Orchestrator service from the service itself.
 Hence, configuring a user to have a robot automatically provisioned can only be done by editing it.